 There are numerous mortgage assistance programs available – state and federal – that may provide relief to distressed homeowners.
 If you’re burdened by an unaffordable mortgage, behind on payments or in danger of foreclosure, there are programs that may help you, even if you’ve been turned down or ineligible in the past.

 In addition to current and recently expanded programs, Arizona has created a flexible mortgage loan program and the Attorney General has set aside $20 million from the National Mortgage Settlement Funds to help distressed homeowners.

-The Arizona Mortgage Relief Fund is a statewide program, administered by Neighborhood Housing Services of Phoenix, to provide loans to borrowers struggling to stay in their homes.
+The Arizona Mortgage Relief Fund is a statewide program, administered by Neighborhood Housing Services of Phoenix, to provide zero interest, zero payment, forgivable loans to people struggling to stay in their homes.
 Download the AZ Mortgage Relief Fund flyer here.

 To access these funds, borrowers will need to work with housing counselors.
 Counselors can guide homeowners to new and expanded programs available now, including those who may have been turned down for one or more programs in the past.
 These services are provided free of charge.

 - Hardest-Hit Assistance

 Arizona Mortgage Relief Fund: If you are at least two payments behind on your mortgage payments, but you have resolved any temporary hardship that caused you to fall behind, you may be eligible for a one-time recovery loan.
 The loan may also be part of an AZ Mortgage Relief loan modification.
 Download the AZ Mortgage Relief Fund flyer.

 In today's housing market, many homeowners have experienced a decrease in their home's value.
 Programs are available to help you than can lower your interest rate through refinance.